Who are we?

 The term “living book” was coined by 19th century British educator Charlotte Mason to describe the kind of books that nourish the mind of a child.
 Rather than a textbook full of dry facts, a living book brings the subject to life in the mind of the reader.
 A living book is often written in a narrative style – weaving together a rich story – and is usually written by someone who either lived at the time or is a passionate expert on the subject.
 A living book uses rich literary language and does not dumb down the content for children.
 Most importantly, a living book grabs the interest and stirs the imagination of the reader and leads them to think more deeply about themselves and the world around them.

 The opposite of a living book is what Ms. Mason called “twaddle.”
 Twaddle would be considered a dead book, meaning it does not nourish the mind or stir the imagination.
 It does not feed the soul.
 Twaddle books are usually full of dry facts or are written for entertainment only, with no higher, noble purpose.
+What is considered twaddle can be quite subjective.
+While our library is not 100% twaddle-free, we are continually curating our collection to focus on beautiful living books.
+Following are a few examples:

 How is this library different?